spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 OS Patching allows the operating system on the running cluster nodes to be updated to the latest patch version so that it is up-to-date with the latest fixes.
 Assume Ubuntu 18.04.4 LTE and 18.04.5 LTE are released over time to fix important security issues.
-OS Patching operation will identify 18.04.5 as the latest version and upgrade it on the cluster nodes.
+The OS Patching operation will identify 18.04.5 as the latest version and upgrade it on the cluster nodes.

 The following options are available for OS patching: